rednafi/rush/README.md

 ```
 Usage: rush [OPTIONS] [FILTER_NAMES]...

-  A Minimalistic Bash Task Runner
+  ♆ Rush: A Minimalistic Bash Utility

 Options:
   -a, --all          Run all tasks